 Will it be possible to pause my breast cancer treatment in order to become pregnant?

-It may be possible to have a healthy child while living with metastatic breast cancer, depending on your type of cancer and personal medical history.
-Share your family planning wishes with your healthcare team before you get started with treatment so they can discuss options with you and factor it into your cancer treatment plan.
+It may be possible to have a healthy child while living with MBC, depending on your type of cancer and personal medical history.
+Share your family planning wishes with your health care team before you get started with treatment so they can discuss options with you and factor it into your cancer treatment plan.

 Fertility is not the only unique challenge that younger women with MBC encounter.
 You may be in school or just starting your career.
 The women in this video were each diagnosed with MBC at a young age, and share their experiences and how they find balance while trying to maintain quality of life.